MARRAKESH | RABAT | MADRID | BRUSSELS | PARIS

-POLS 494/594 : Special Topics: Western Europe and the Islamic World
+POLS 494/594 : Western Europe and the Islamic World

 Dr. Randy Willoughby

-Intersession Program 2016
+Intersession Program 2018

-This course features an academic, governmental and cultural tour of key cities in Europe and will involve a series of briefings from leading European academic, military, literary, and political personalities and experts on the European relationship with the Islamic World.
+This course features an academic, governmental and cultural tour of key cities in Europe and Morocco and will involve a series of briefings from leading academic, military, literary, and political personalities and experts on the European relationship with the Islamic World.
 Students have the opportunity to actively engage in dialogue with individuals managing the complex relationships of European and international politics.

 For a detailed description of program costs please see the Program Cost in the box at the top of this webpage.
-Click on the link which corresponds to the term you plan to study abroad.

-Please note : train, coach, and plane travel between the cities experienced on the program is included in the cost of this program.
+Students are responsible for their travel to the first city of the program [Marrakesh] and their return from the final city of the program [Paris].
+Local travel costs are itemized in the Program Cost webpage.
+Train, coach, and plane travel between the cities experienced on the program is included in the cost of this program.
 Students participating in the program will be given details on the group travel purchased and provided as part of the program fees.

 Students with US, Canadian, Mexican, and / or European Union citizenship will not need to secure an immigration documents other than a passport valid until June 2018 or later.
 Please make sure you have a valid passport as well as at least 2 blank pages for stamps in your passport.